View basket (0 items $0.00)

 So what did we do?
 We went to Lowe’s, cleaned and organized the garage, and ended the day at the park.
 All in all, it was a great day spent with people I love.

 I could’ve been frustrated and bitter through it all.
-I could have missed out on what is for what I thought should have been.
+I could have missed out on what I thought should have been.
 Instead, I took control of my attitude and response and lived.

 What a gift to live in a universe that gives us free will to choose how we experience anything.
 Happiness is a practice.
 Peace of mind is a state of being, not something that we need to allow circumstances to control or decide for us.